-Protein engineering has greatly benefited from the advent of in vitro display platforms, where individual or large libraries of peptides or proteins are displayed on the surface of mammalian, yeast, or bacterial cells or even bacteriophage capsids.
+Protein engineering has greatly benefited from the advent of in vitro display platforms, where an individual or large libraries of peptides or proteins are displayed on the surface of mammalian, yeast, or bacterial cells or even bacteriophage capsids.

 Phage vs Yeast Display